Jberczel/metaprogramming_ruby_2_notes/05_class_definitions.md

 Like other Refinements, this Refinement wrapper applies only until the end of the module definition.

-This makes it generally safter than using "Around Alias" technique, which applies everywhere.
+This makes it generally safer than using "Around Alias" technique, which applies everywhere.

 ### Module#prepend